Skip to main content

 It colors your days, drains your vitality, and can leave you feeling disconnected from your own body.
 Your journey to understanding this state begins with a foundational shift in perspective.
 Sleep is an active, meticulously orchestrated biological process, governed by the body’s internal messaging service the endocrine system.

-At the heart of lies a powerful molecule your body produces naturally ∞ human growth hormone (GH).
+At the heart of restorative sleep lies a powerful molecule your body produces naturally ∞ human growth hormone (GH).
 Its release is intimately tied to the deepest, most physically reparative phase of sleep, known as slow-wave sleep (SWS).
 During these critical hours, GH works to repair tissues, regulate metabolism, and support immune function.
 When this natural, nightly pulse of GH is diminished, the quality of your sleep degrades, leaving you feeling the effects long after you have risen.

 Understanding Sleep’s Architecture